ssbc/ssb-poll-schema/README.md

 - Don't change the schema version number.
 - Bump the patch version of this module.

 ### You have an existing schema but it has a constraint that must be removed.
-You want existing messages that would have failed validation to be parsed by this new schema.
+You want existing messages that would have failed validation to be passed by this new schema.

-- Make a whole new schema + parsers with unique version number. eg copy the v1 folder and wire it up.
+- Make a whole new schema + parsers with unique version number. e.g. copy the v1 folder to a new v2 folder and wire it up

 ### You have an existing schema and want to add a new property that is optional (not `required` in the schema).